st707311g/RSAvis3D/README.md

 Shota Teramoto et al. (2020) [High-throughput three-dimensional visualization of root system architecture of rice using X-ray computed tomography.](https://doi.org/10.1186/s13007-020-00612-6)  Plant Methods.
 16, Article number: 66

-## license

-NARO NON-COMMERCIAL LICENSE AGREEMENT Version 1.0

-This license is for 'Non-Commercial' use of software for RASvis3D

-* Scientific use of RASvis3D is permitted free of charge.
-* Modification of RASvis3D is only permitted to the person of downloaded and his/her colleagues.
-* The National Agriculture and Food Research Organization (hereinafter referred to as NARO) does not guarantee that defects, errors or malfunction will not occur with respect to RASvis3D.
-* NARO shall not be responsible or liable for any damage or loss caused or be alleged to be caused, directly or indirectly, by the download and use of RASvis3D.
-* NARO shall not be obligated to correct or repair the program regardless of the extent, even if there are any defects of malfunctions in RASvis3D.
-* The copyright and all other rights of RASvis3D belong to NARO.
-* Selling, renting, re-use of license, or use for business purposes etc. of RASvis3D shall not be allowed.
-For commercial use, license of commercial use is required.
-Inquiries for such commercial license are directed to NARO.
-* The RASvis3D may be changed, or the distribution maybe canceled without advance notification.
-*In case the result obtained using RASvis3D in used for publication in academic journals etc., please refer the publication of RASvis3D and/or acknowledge the use of RASvis3D in the publication.

-Copyright (C) 2020 National Agriculture and Food Research Organization.
-All rights reserved.

 ## project homepage
 https://rootomics.dna.affrc.go.jp/en/